aws-samples/amazon-managed-service-for-apache-flink-examples/python/GettingStarted/README.md

    * If your application was running when you published the change, Managed Flink stops the application and restarts it with the new code
    * If the application was not running (in Ready state) you need to click *Run* to restart it with the new code

-> **Important**: by design, Managed Flink does not detect the new zip file automatically.
+> 🚨 by design, Managed Flink does not detect the new zip file automatically.
 > You control when you want to restart the application with the code changes.
 This is done saving a new configuration from the
 > console or using the [*UpdateApplication*](https://docs.aws.amazon.com/managed-flink/latest/apiv2/API_UpdateApplication.html)
 > API.